10 Things You May Not Know WooCommerce Can DoBy Jacco Blankenspoor

 You can even use the reviews placed on Amazon itself and it’s ‘Frequently Bought Together’ recommendations.
 Only when a customer decides to checkout they are taken to the checkout page on Amazon.

-I use this plugin myself for my war movies store.
-Because it’s a WordPress plugin you still can use the native functionality.
-This way you can run a separate blog on your site, like I did for making lists of must see movies.
-This plugin is the perfect choice if you are interested in experiencing how easy it is to run a web store without your own inventory.
+Because it’s just a WordPress plugin you still can use the native functionality.
+This way you can run a separate blog on your site, or combine the plugin with other WooCommerce/ WordPress plugins and functionality.
+This plugin is perfect if you want to gain experience in running a web store, without worrying about stock or payments.

 Demo: WooCommerce Demo Product